-The Mayagüez Campus General Library consists of a Main Library, two special departmental collections and an Educational Technology Unit.
-The Main Library is housed in an air-conditioned building consisting of a central section built in 1963 and the North and South wings added in 1989, covering an area of approximately 124,335 squared feet.
+The Mayagüez Campus General Library consists of a Main Library, a special departmental collection and an Educational Technology Unit.
+The Main Library has an area of approximately 124,335 squared feet.
 The Library has a seating capacity of 1,278.
 It also has 19 closed study carrels for graduate students and faculty, 10 study rooms for group discussion, two library instruction classrooms and a microform room.

 The Library serves students, faculty, researchers, extension service officers, the administrative staff and other members of the academic community.
 It fully supports the educational and research mission and objectives of the Institution by providing the necessary library and information resources, facilities and services.
 To fulfill its purpose, the Library is divided into three major areas: Technical Services, Public Services and Educational Technology.
-The two special collections are the Research and Development Center, and the Marine Sciences.
-Each collection is located in the corresponding academic department.
+The special collection of Marine Sciences is located in the corresponding academic department.

-Technical Services is in charge of all of the technical processes involved in the acquisitions of library materials and the preparation of these materials for the users.
-This includes selection, ordering, invoicing, bookkeeping, marking, and cataloging and classification.
+Technical Services is in charge of all the technical processes involved in the acquisitions of library materials and the preparation of these materials for the users.
+This includes selection, ordering, invoicing, bookkeeping, labeling, and cataloging and classification.
 Technical Services is also responsible for library automation, staff training, binding and preservation of materials, and the gift and exchange program.